- We're featured in Offshore Engineer April 2015 issue: 'Understanding EOR'

 - Turbulence and mass transport in random cylinder arrays

 - X-ray microtomography

-- Raindrops, pesticides, and ink: droplet interactions with porous surfaces [details; co-supervision with Peter Hicks (PI)]
+- Raindrops, pesticides, and ink: droplet interactions with porous surfaces [details; with Peter Hicks (PI)]

 - Stephen A Bowden, Department of Geology and Petroleum Geology, Aberdeen